We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Keep reading to find out how it works and if it’s right for you.

 Lemonaid is a telehealth medicine service that launched in San Francisco in 2013.
 Its mission is simple: make healthcare accessible for everyone across the nation.
 All services are provided via its snazzy mobile app, video call, or phone call.

 Lemonaid professionals include medical doctors and nurse practitioners.
-They’re able to treat over 30 conditions, and each condition has its own guidelines and process for treatment.
-After a consultation, you may get a prescription for a medication that you can get from their pharmacy.
+They’re able to treat over 30 conditions, and each condition has guidelines and processes for treatment.
+After a consultation, you may get a prescription for a medication that you can get from the Lemonaid pharmacy.

-It has an extensive FAQ page that gives you answers not only about the platform but each condition that its healthcare professionals treat.
+It has an extensive FAQ page that gives you answers, not only about the platform, but also about each condition that its healthcare professionals treat.

-- the convenience of a provider visit from your home
+- convenience of a professional visit from your home

 - great for treating a single condition